percona/community/content/blog/2021-07-21-create-your-own-exporter-in-go.md

 The post was very long.
 I put the source code in the body several times..
 I feel like the amount of text is getting longer.

-Anyway, I’ve created my own unique Exporter!
-I implemented a simple function to simply register a query and extract this result as a metric result, but I think you can add more interesting elements according to your own thoughts as needed.
+Anyway, I’ve created my own unique Exporter! **I implemented a simple function to simply register a query and extract this result as a metric result**, but I think you can add more interesting elements according to your own thoughts as needed.

 For reference, the source written above is organized in the following Git.
 > https://github.com/go-gywn/query-exporter-simple